ManBehindMooN/kodi_plugin_video_srgssr_ch_replay/README.md

 ## Feedback for issues/improvements
 If you experience any problems or you have any suggestions, then please get in touch with us.
 The preferred way would be to [open an issue](https://github.com/ManBehindMooN/kodi_plugin_video_srgssr_ch_replay/issues) or [have a discussion](https://github.com/ManBehindMooN/kodi_plugin_video_srgssr_ch_replay/discussions) on our Github.

+### Known issues

+* **Subtitles in ttml format**: TV shows that only provide subtitles in the ttml format (mainly the RTS channel) do not work at all as this format is not (yet) supported by Kodi.
+If you are confronted by that issue and need a solution, let us know.

 ## Add-on Usage
 The add-on is self-explanatory but it can be used most efficiently in combination with these recommendations.